Equine therapy is one of a variety of strategies and intervention techniques we use here at the farm.

 - Students learn to communicate and how to build trust with their horses, and can translate those skills into their person-to-person relationships.

-Walk With Me equine therapists are trained in psychotherapy.
+Walk With Me equine therapists are trained in understanding the effects of trauma therefore can offer the expertise you need.
 They team with an Equine Specialist that has received certification and specialized training in equine therapy.
-Equine therapists help students experience mindfulness and peace as they spend time with horses, increasing their sense of calm, well-being, and connection to the animals.
+Equine therapists help young adults experience mindfulness and peace as they spend time with horses, increasing their sense of calm, well-being, and connection to the animals.

-Equine assisted psychotherapy has shown to be effective in treating combat veterans, PTSD, depression, and anxiety.
+Equine assisted therapy has shown to be effective in supporting you with understanding and minimizing the symptoms of PTSD, depression, and anxiety.